-Your heart skips a beat for every news headline about a pandemic and volatile market.
+Your heart skips a beat for every news headline about a new virus, volatile market or any other unsettling item.
 ‘What if’ questions may occupy your mind about an elderly parent or grandparent in a nursing home.
 Uncertainty about what else this year will bring and the future at large, may keep you up at night.
 While some people may be just annoyed with the lack of certain supplies on the store shelves.
 Toilet paper, anyone?

 Find your anchor…